Amoxicillin/ clavulanate suspension

 - Mild diarrhea is common with antibiotic use.
 However, a more serious form of diarrhea (pseudomembranous colitis) may rarely occur.
 This may develop while you use the antibiotic or within several months after you stop using it.
 Contact your doctor right away if stomach pain or cramps, severe diarrhea, or bloody stools occur.
 Do not treat diarrhea without first checking with your doctor.

-- Do not receive a live vaccine (eg, oral typhoid vaccines) while you are taking amoxicillin/clavulanate suspension.
+- Do not receive a live vaccine (eg, oral typhoid vaccine) while you are taking amoxicillin/clavulanate suspension.
 Talk with your doctor before you receive any vaccine.

 - Hormonal birth control (eg, birth control pills) may not work as well while you are using amoxicillin/clavulanate suspension.
 To prevent pregnancy, use an extra form of birth control (eg, condoms).